-Leasehold premises in Bryn Y Baal with more than one hundred years remaining on the lease are often referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges merit it.
+Leasehold properties in Bryn Y Baal with more than one hundred years remaining on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and service charges justify it.

 | Lender | Requirement |